felipelf00/vacation-plan/README.md

 A simple project for managing holiday plans developed as part of Buzzvel's recruiting process.

+<span style="color:red; font-weight:bold">🚀 New Feature available on api-integration branch: implemented an API for managing the CRUD operations! 🚀</span>

 It was developed using mainly React and TailwindCSS.

 ## Prerequisites: